 Single trip cover usually can cover you for up to 45 days, but a few providers may be able to cover you for up to 94 days.
 If you are getting annual trip cover, there will be a maximum number of days that you are covered for any one trip, but we'll let you know what this is for your quote!

-If you don't travel much, then single trip cover is perfect, as you can cover specific dates suited to your trip.
+If you don't travel much, then a single trip policy is perfect, as you can cover specific dates suited to your trip.
 If you have cancellation cover, you'll also benefit from this as soon as you buy your policy.

-If you travel two or more times a year, it may be cheaper to get annual multi-trip cover.
-It's best to start your annual trip cover as soon as possible as if you have cancellation cover, you'll only benefit from this from your policy start date.
+If you travel two or more times a year, it may be cheaper to get an annual multi-trip cover.
+It's best to start your annual trip cover as soon as possible as if you have cancellation cover, you'll only benefit from this on your policy start date.

 You can send your question to our team, or visit our help centre on Policy Premiums.